-G. Emergency and Temporary Privileges

-- 1. In case of imminent danger to health or in the case of a disaster situation, the practitioner attending the patient shall be expected to do all in his/her power to save the life of the patient, including calling any duly licensed practitioner, not necessarily a member of the staff, for consultation when needed.
-For the purposes of this Section an emergency is defined as a condition in which the patient faces significant morbidity or the life of the patient is in immediate danger and in whichany delay in administering treatment would increase the danger. - 2.
-The Chief Executive Officer of Tomah Health, or his/her designee, after conferring with the President of the Medical Staff, shall have the authority to grant temporary privileges as defined in policy to a practitioner who is not a member of the Medical Staff.
+- H. Emergency and Temporary Privileges - 1.
+In case of imminent danger to health or in the case of a disaster situation, the practitioner attending the patient shall be expected to do all in his/her power to save the life of the patient, including calling any duly licensed practitioner, not necessarily a member of the staff, for consultation when needed.
+For the purposes of this Section an emergency is defined as a condition in which the patient faces significant morbidity or the life of the patient is in immediate danger and in which any delay in administering treatment would increase the danger. - 2.
+The Chief Executive Officer of the Hospital, or his/her designee, after conferring with the President of the Medical Staff, shall have the authority to grant temporary privileges as defined in policy to a practitioner who is not a member of the Medical Staff.
 All temporary staff privileges may be granted for a maximum of up to one hundred twenty (120) days unless a request for privileges is submitted and in process and a patient care need that is identified continues to exist.
 The President of the Medical Staff shall give an authoritative opinion as to the competence and ethical standing of the practitioner who desires such temporary privileges.
 In the exercise of such privileges, all temporary staff shall be under direct supervision of the President of the Medical Staff. - 3.
-In case of a disaster situation, practitioners who are not members of the Medical Staff at Tomah Health and who do not possess medical staff privileges at this facility may practice at Tomah Health during a disaster situation and that the status be terminated at the end of the same disaster situation, defined as any officially declared emergency, whether it is local, state or national.
+In case of a disaster situation, practitioners who are not members of the Medical Staff at the Hospital and who do not possess medical staff privileges at this facility may practice at the Hospital during a disaster situation with the status terminating at the end of the same disaster situation.
+A disaster situation is defined as any officially declared emergency, whether it is local, state or national.
 The process to manage performance shall be defined in policy.

-H. Telemedicine
+I. Telemedicine